Is There an Easier Version?

-If you 80/20 this.
-If you get two weeks in and then realize that you’re starving at a party and, well, it’s just one slice of pizza.
-If you have just that piece of birthday cake, you’re depriving yourself of that experiential knowing and the clear signal that comes with it.
+If you 80/20 this – If you get two weeks in and then realize that you’re starving at a party and, well, it’s just one slice of pizza – If you have just that small piece of birthday cake – you’re depriving yourself of the experiential knowing and the clear signal that comes with it.

 The worst part is that then you could be left in purgatory.